cadia-lvl/tts_data/README.md

 4. Scoring: [`prondata.py`](prondata.py) contains a large class, `PronData.py`.
 It has multiple methods that can prove convenient to others but most important is `Prondata.score()` which scores the utterances based on length and diphone density.

-## The PyTorch G2P model
-* Make sure dependencies are installed
-* Create a directory `./data` and place the pronounciation dictionary there, e.g. `./data/prondict_ice.txt`.
-An Icelandic pronounciation dictionary is available (as of writing this) at `terra:/data/prondict_sr/v1/frambordabok_asr_v1.txt `
-* Run `python3 main.py` which will use default arguments.
-Look at the documented code to make changes to parameters.
-* Results will be default be placed under `./results/<experiment_name>` in the form of a torch state dictionary, `mdl.ckpt`.
-Currently logging is only in the form of printing using e.g. `print(...)`.
-To store logs run `python3 main.py > log.txt` to save the logs.

 ## Testing
 Simple tests are found in [`tests.py`](tests/tests.py) which additionally demonstrate some of the main operations in this module.